microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

-  fence <language>             Extracts a code fenced regions of the given type pdf <file>                   Parse a PDF into text docx <file>                  Parse a DOCX into texts code <file> [query]          Parse code using tree sitter and executes a
+  fence <language>             Extracts a code fenced regions of the given type pdf <file>                   Parse a PDF into text docx <file>                  Parse a DOCX into texts html-to-text [file]          Parse an HTML file into text code <file> [query]          Parse code using tree sitter and executes a
                                query
   tokens [options] <files...>  Count tokens in a set of files